acgetchell/CDT-plusplus/README.md

 ## Build

-Run `./scripts/build.sh` from any working directory.
+Run `just build` from the repository root.
+It delegates to `./scripts/build.sh`, which can itself be run from any working directory for troubleshooting.
 If `VCPKG_ROOT` already names the clean official checkout at the manifest baseline, the script respects it; otherwise it uses the pinned disposable checkout described above.
 The script invokes the `reference` configure and build presets followed by the `reference-smoke` test preset; products and tests are isolated under `out/build/reference`.
+On Windows, `scripts\build.bat` provides the corresponding developer-mode entry point and `scripts\fast-build.bat` retains the user-mode build path.

 ### Project Layout